adeptio-project/adeptio/doc/README.md

 Adeptio Core
 =====================

+### Most up-to-date documentation

+Can be found at adeptio wiki: wiki.adeptio.cc But you can find some usefull information here too.

 Setup
 ---------------------
 [Adeptio Core](http://adeptio.cc) is the original Adeptio client and it builds the backbone of the network.
 However, it downloads and stores the entire history of Adeptio transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.